Economy of Georgia (country): Foreign direct investment in Georgia

 The table below shows FDI stock as a percentage of GDP in selected FSU countries.
 For statistical purposes, FDI is defined as a foreign company owning 10% or more of the ordinary shares of an incorporated firm or its equivalent for an unincorporated firm.

 Foreign direct investment in the country of Georgia by year.

 Trade

 Since 2014, Georgia is part of the European Union's Free Trade Area, with the EU continuing to be the country's largest trading partner, accounting for over a quarter of Georgia's total trade turnover.
 Following the EU trade pact, 2015 was marked by further increase in bilateral trade, whereas trade with the Russian-led Commonwealth of Independent States (CIS) decreased by 22%.

+In 2023, Georgia signed comprehensive economic agreement with UAE, under which two countries established free trade.

 As of 2015, in the order of magnitude, Georgia's main exports were: copper ores and concentrates, ferroalloys, hazelnut, medications, nitrogen fertilizers, wine, crude oil, mineral water, non-denatured ethanol and spirits.